CONDUCT PROCESS ROLES

 The Student Conduct Board consists of faculty, students, and a Student Life representative.

-The Student Conduct Board is responsible for hearing cases that are referred to it by the Interim Dean of Students or designee.
+The Student Conduct Board is responsible for hearing cases that are referred to it by the dean of students or designee.
 At least three board members must be present for a hearing to take place.
 In the event that the proper number of current members are unable to serve in a particular case (due to a conflict of interest or scheduling issues), previous board members may be called upon to hear the case.
 In the event that no previously serving members are able to serve, student members will be identified and appointed by Student Government and faculty members will be identified and appointed by the Faculty Governance Committee.

 Hearing panels make their determinations by a majority vote.